+- The Joint Research Office.

+- Your local R&D Office.

-where you can obtain more information and access the proforma.
+- The Research Delivery Network where you can obtain more information and access the proforma.

-• Visit the NIHR website: Visit the National Institute for Health Research (NIHR) website for more guidance.
+Visit the NIHR website for more guidance.

 Accurate completion of SoECAT ensures your study meets compliance standards and secures the necessary funding to support the various aspects of your research.